zeyadsalah22/Design-Patterns/README.md

 #### Flyweight Pattern
 - **Explanation**: Uses sharing to support large numbers of fine-grained objects efficiently.
 The Flyweight Pattern reduces the memory footprint of objects.
 - **Main Points**:
-  - Useful when you need to manage a large number of objects that share common state.
+  - For memory optimization.
+  - Refers to an object that minimizes memory usage by sharing some of the initial object's data with other similar objects.
+  - Should only be used when a program must support a huge number of similar objects which barely fit into the available amount of RAM.
-  - Stores intrinsic state shared across multiple objects and extrinsic state that varies between objects.
+  - Splits state if the initial object into two intrinsic immutable state and extrinsic mutable state.
-  - Reduces the number of objects created by sharing common parts.
 - **Components**:
   - Flyweight
   - Concrete Flyweight